Named persons

 The named person:

-• is not responsible for the support offered by other services
+• is not responsible for the support offered by other services.

 A Team Around the Child (TAC) multi-agency response may be needed when additional or intensive support is required.
 This should take place in consultation with the named person.